deiss/graphs/README.md

 ![screenshot](Screenshot.png)

-From left to right: Prim, Ford-Fulkerson, Dijkstra
+From left to right: Prim, Ford-Fulkerson, A*

 -----------------------------------------------------------------------------------